GuillaumeWaignier/fibaro/quickApp/Nest/README.md

 3. Create a new project in [https://console.nest.google.com/device-access/project-list](https://console.nest.google.com/device-access/project-list)
     - Set a project's name
     - Set the **_"OAuth 2.0 Client ID"_** retrieved during the step 2
-    - It is not required to enable the Google cloud Pub/Sub
+    - Google cloud Pub/Sub is required only for camera and door bell (not for thermosthat)
     - At the end, you obtain a **_"Project ID"_** of the form "32c4c2bc-fe0d-461b-b51c-f3885afff2f0"
 4. To finish, you can import the quickApp in Fibaro Home Center 3 and set the Variables (see the table below)